ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 These notes are of interest for people developing Elektra:

+- `. run_dev_env` is a script to be sourced from the build directory.
+  It sets environment variables, so that Elektra from the build directory is used (instead of the installed one).
 - We now allow `clang-reformat-5.0`,  `clang-reformat-6.0`, and
   `clang-reformat-7.0` for formatting.
   Thanks to René Schwaiger.